jsmolka/blog/content/eggvance/progress-7.md

 {{</flex>}}

 ### Scheduler
 As time went on it became more and more apparent that I needed some sort of scheduling in my emulator.
 There were lots of cycle counters scattered across the codebase which slowed the emulator down and increased complexity.
 Not having a scheduler also caused some audio [issues](https://github.com/jsmolka/eggvance/issues/14) if a game made good use of halting.
-It led to problems with the frame sequencer which skipped a sample or two and resulted metallic sounds.
+It led to problems with the frame sequencer which skipped a sample or two and resulted in metallic sounds.

 {{<flex>}}
   {{<audio src="eggvance/gba-bios-metallic.mp3" caption="Audio 4: Metallic GBA BIOS">}}